amirblz/ph-loading/README.md

 ## Conclusion

 Thank you for using **ng-ph-loading** to enhance your Angular application's loading experience.
 I hope this library simplifies the process of creating loading placeholders and contributes to a better user experience in your project.
-If you have any feedback or suggestions, please feel free to share them with us on our GitHub repository.
+If you have any feedback or suggestions, please feel free to share them with me on GitHub repository.